Another 12 possible sexual assaults

 “He was held captive and assaulted in unknown premises for just over three hours”.

-Keith Moor in his article for the Herald Sun titled Victoria Police and FBI dossier on shocking child abductions, dated 8 April 2016, goes into detail about an attack on a 14 year old boy that also allegedly occurred in Hampton in 1985, this time against a 14 year old boy.
+Keith Moor in his article for the Herald Sun titled Victoria Police and FBI dossier on shocking child abductions, dated 8 April 2012, goes into detail about an attack on a 14 year old boy that also allegedly occurred in Hampton in 1985.

 Again, I could find no reference to this attack in the newspaper articles of the day, either in local newspapers or the The Age, The Sun News Pictorial, or The Herald.